 (1) Pickling principle

-Nitric acid is mainly used for the treatment of high-alloy steel and is often mixed with hydrochloric acid for the treatment of non-ferrous metals.
+Nitric acid is mainly used for the treatment of high-alloy steel, and it is often mixed with hydrochloric acid for the treatment of non-ferrous metals.
 Nitric acid has a strong ability to dissolve iron oxides, and the solubility of ferrous nitrate and ferric nitrate is high, with minimal hydrogen evolution reaction.

 When phosphoric acid is used for rust removal, the main function is to turn the oxide scale and rust into water-soluble Fe (H2PO4) 3 and water-insoluble FeHPO4 and Fe3 (PO4) 2.

-The diffusion phenomenon of hydrogen is weak.
+The diffusion of hydrogen is a weak process.

 (2) Pickling additive

 The wetting agents used in pickling solutions are mostly non-ionic and anionic surfactants, with cationic surfactants being rarely used.
 This is because non-ionic surfactants are stable in strong acid mediums, and the only acceptable anionic surfactant is of the sulfonic acid type.

 (3) Selection of acid type, concentration and temperature for pickling

 The concentration of sulfuric acid is typically around 20%.
-At this concentration, the etching speed of the oxide scale is fast and the loss of the matrix is small.
+At this concentration, the etching speed of the oxide scale is fast and the damage to the underlying material is minimal.

 Table 4 Relationship between hydrochloric acid concentration and sulfuric acid pickling time of iron and steel